-As of the date of this prospectus, we have 50,815,864 shares of common stock outstanding.
+As of September 21, 2005, we had 50,819,864 shares of common stock outstanding.
 We cannot predict whether future issuances of shares of our common stock or the availability of shares for resale in the open market will decrease the market price of our common stock.
 Sales of substantial numbers of shares of our common stock in the public market, or the perception that such sales might occur, could adversely affect the market price of our common stock.
 We may issue from time to time additional common stock or units of our operating partnership in connection with the acquisition of properties and we may grant additional demand or piggyback registration rights in connection with these issuances.
 Sales of substantial amounts of common stock or the perception that these sales could occur may adversely effect the prevailing market price for our common stock.
 In addition, the sale of these shares could impair our ability to raise capital through a sale of additional equity securities.